NorthCoastChurch/IT-Policy/Policy-8-Password.md

 - Take control of the passwords and protect them
 - Report the discovery to IT
   - Users cannot circumvent password entry with an auto logon, application remembering, embedded scripts, or hard coded passwords in client software.
 Exceptions may be made for specific applications (like automated backup processes) with the approval of IT.
 For an exception to be approved, there must be a procedure to change the passwords.
-  - PCs must not be left unattended without enabling a password-protected screensaver or logging off the device.
+  - Computers and Devices must not be left unattended without enabling a password-protected screensaver or logging off the device.
   - If the security of an account is in question, the password must be changed immediately.
 In the event passwords are found or discovered, the following steps must be taken:
 - Take control of the passwords and protect them
-- Report the discovery to IT /R
+- Report the discovery to IT
   - Security tokens (i.e. smartcards, RSA hardware tokens, etc.) must be returned upon demand or upon termination of the relationship with North Coast Church.

 **Application Development Standards**